 This approach is reactive, slow, and misses threats simply because they haven’t been seen before.

-A trusted baseline includes all the assets, file hashes, configuration settings, etc., allowed to exist in an environment.
+A trusted baseline is an authoritative list of approved assets, file hashes, configuration settings, etc., allowed to exist in an environment.
 In addition to information determined by the organization, a baseline also includes best practices from authoritative sources like CIS Benchmarks and DISA STIGs.

 Collectively, this information forms an organization’s trusted baseline.
 Once the baseline is set, the organization can monitor changes to ensure they comply with the baseline.
 If they don’t, they can either be blocked at the source, quickly remediated, or—if it turns out that the change is safe—accepted and added to the baseline.